- About Us

 Access to Government Documents at BLC Libraries

-In September of 2011, the BLC Board of Directors approved a monographic retention policy focused on reducing redundancy in the collections across the BLC member libraries while still ensuring the availability of scholarly content, particularly as the BLC libraries look to web collections and free up limited physical space.
+In 2011, the BLC Board of Directors approved Best Practices for Monograph De-selection focused on reducing redundancy in the collections across the BLC member libraries while still ensuring the availability of scholarly content, particularly as the BLC libraries look to web collections and free up limited physical space.
 This policy was withdrawn in 2017 since a majority of BLC member libraries are also members of the Eastern Academic Scholars' Trust (EAST) Project which supports de-selection and withdrawal of print materials based upon retention commitments made by EAST Retention Partners.